MicrosoftDocs/visualstudio-docs/docs/ide/find-and-fix-code-errors.md

 ### C++ code analysis

 To analyze C++ code, run [static code analysis](/cpp/code-quality/quick-start-code-analysis-for-c-cpp).
 Get in the habit of running it once you've cleaned up the obvious errors that prevent a successful build, and take some time to address the warnings it may produce.
-You'll save yourself some headaches down the road, and you may learn a few code style techniques.
+You can save yourself some headaches down the road, and you may learn a few code style techniques.

 Press **Alt**+**F11** (or select **Analyze** > **Run Code Analysis on Solution** from the top menu) to start static code analysis.

 ![Screenshot of the Visual Studio Code Analysis menu item.](../ide/media/vs_ide_gs_debug_run_code_analysis.png)

 Any new or updated warnings appear in the **Error List** tab at the bottom of the IDE.
-Click on the warnings to jump to them in code.
+Select a warning to jump to it in code.

 ![Screenshot of the Visual Studio Error List with Warnings.](../ide/media/cpp-code-analysis-warning.png)

 ## Use Quick Actions to fix or refactor code

 [Quick Actions](../ide/quick-actions.md), available from the light bulb or screwdriver icon, let you refactor code inline.
 They're an easy way to fix common warnings quickly and effectively in C#, C++, and Visual Basic code.
 To access them, right-click on a warning squiggle and select **Quick Actions and refactorings**.
 Or, when your cursor is on the line with the colored squiggle, press **Ctrl**+**.** or select the light bulb, error light bulb, or screwdriver icon in the margin.
-You'll see a list of possible fixes or refactorings you can apply to that line of code.
+Visual Studio then shows you a list of possible fixes or refactorings you can apply to that line of code.

 ![Screenshot of the Visual Studio light bulb preview.](../ide/media/quick-actions-options.png)